 There may be an existing structure that requires to be broken down and removed before you can proceed with the proposed path installation.
-For example, you may need to break out old concrete foundations, remove a fence, take down an unsafe bridge or there may be some paving that needs to be lifted and removed.
+For example, you may need to break out old concrete foundations, remove a fence, bin, signage or there may be some paving that needs to be lifted and removed.